fulcrumgenomics/.github/profile/README.md

 * [fqgrep](https://github.com/fulcrumgenomics/fqgrep): Grep for FASTQ files.
 * [stitch](https://github.com/fulcrumgenomics/stitch): Stitch is a toolkit for analysis of chimeric reads in sequencing data.
 * [guide-counter](https://github.com/fulcrumgenomics/guide-counter): A better, faster way to count guides in CRISPR screens.
-* [bwa](https://github.com/fulcrumgenomics/bwa/tree/interactive_aln): A fork of [bwa](https://github.com/lh3/bwa) to run interactively work with bwa on the command line.
+* [bwa](https://github.com/fulcrumgenomics/bwa/tree/interactive_aln): A fork of [bwa](https://github.com/lh3/bwa) to run interactively and work with bwa on the command line.

 ### Libraries 📚